Patternslib/Patterns/docs/developer/create-a-pattern.md

 ### Creating the pattern directory

-To start off, lets create a new directory in which we'll put our pattern's files, and then lets navigate into it.
+To start off, lets create a new directory in which we will put our pattern's files, and then lets navigate into it.

 ```